 This chicken and egg dilemma needs a good solution planned out before you build MVP mobile app.
 According to a book by Sangeet Paul Choudary entitled Platform Scale, you should start by finding those that are tough to attract and then start attracting them first.
 Vimeo is a good example of a content platform with this problem.
 Although they have plenty of people watching their videos, they don’t have enough people creating videos on their platform.
 So, to attract these video creators, Vimeo allows creators to host and stream their videos through the platform.
 They can even monetize their videos too and make money from it.
 This is perfect for independent filmmakers and any other video creators who want to get their work out there.

-If you can do the things that were listed, you can develop the proper strategy to build a successful MVP before you hire an app development company.
+If you can do the things that were listed, you can develop the proper strategy to build a successful Minimum Viable Product before you hire an app development company.
 Now, what is the next step?
 Once you have got your strategy down, the next step is to upscale the interactions with something new and exciting.
 You need to enhance your platform’s capabilities by developing edge interactions.

 When Airbnb first launched in 2008, they only had a website.
 This enabled them to analyze their idea’s viability and help them figure out which features need to stay and which ones needed to go.
 Four years later, they finally developed Android application.
 This was the time when they started adding new features known as edge interactions.
 These included a Guidebook that indicates the nearest locations to go to and a “Translate” feature to translate content and descriptions for users who speak other languages.

 Edge interactions are the key to enhancing the interactive experience for consumers and producers.
 Once this happens, the MVP mobile app becomes more attractive.
 Just remember that platform development is not like developing other businesses.
-The performance of the platform won’t get better by throwing more money into advertising, hiring more employees, or adding extra products.
+The platform won’t become successful by throwing more money into advertising, hiring more employees, or adding extra products.